March 20, 2024

 - Understanding multiplication and division

-If you’re an early childhood educator, or you work with older children who are struggling in math, the development of number concepts is crucial for success.
+If you’re an early childhood educator, or you work with older children who don’t yet have foundational number sense, the development of number concepts is crucial for success.

 As educators (and parents), it’s easy to mistake what students do with what they know and understand.
 The critical learning phases address conceptual understandings that may not be immediately apparent.